-Following our swim, we decided to do a bit of exploring so jumped in the car and headed south along the Esplanade to Urangan Pier.
-Urangan Pier was constructed between 1913 and 1917 and was used to move cargo out to ships moored in the deep channel of the Bay.
+Hervey Bay is actually made up of several smaller towns which over the years have all joined together.
+In the town of Urangan, you will find the famous Urangan Pier.
+Originally constructed between 1913 and 1917, it was used to move cargo out to ships moored in the deep channel of the Bay.
 It originally extended 1.1 kilometres out to sea but after it was closed part of this was demolished.
 Due to public outcry at its closure, the rest was preserved and now remains standing at a length of 868 metres.

 It is a popular spot for fisherman and it was lovely to walk down to the end and take in the view.
 The view is expansive and extends across the bay to Fraser Island.
 Hervey Bay is the ‘gateway’ to Fraser Island and there are two places where you can catch a ferry across to the island.
 In the winter months Hervey Bay is famous for whale watching as the water temperature is warmer for mothers and their calves.

-We finished off our afternoon with another swim in the pool before heading to the Hervey Bay RSL for dinner.
+After our busy day exploring we headed to the Hervey Bay RSL Club for dinner.
 If you are on a budget an RSL or Bowling Club usually offer good food at a reasonable price.
 The club offers a courtesy bus, although it was only a 10 minute drive for us.
 We like a good meal but are by no means ‘fine diners’ so the menu at the RSL suited us fine.
 Master Oz had a huge Chicken Parmigiana (his favourite) and I had a steak with a garlic and prawn sauce.

-We made sure we got up early and went for a walk along the Esplanade.
+We made sure we got up early and went for a walk along the Esplanade the next day.
 We wanted to walk on the beach but as it was high tide there was no beach to walk on.
-While I packed up Ben had time for another quick dip in the pool before we had to leave.

 We really enjoyed our stay at Hervey Bay.
 There is not a lot to do so it would be ideal if you were looking for somewhere to relax for a few days.